St. John’s Weekly News

 Altar Flowers

-• In loving memory of husband, Roland Hill, given by Marie Ann Hill
+In memory of David Hill, given by his wife Dianne